 From the Hartford Consensus, a national emergency response goal emerged to improve victim survival following mass shootings and other intentional acts of mass violence by empowering trained bystanders to take life-saving action if quickly needed—regardless of the situation or cause of severe bleeding.
 STOP THE BLEED® , a national public awareness campaign, was launched shortly thereafter, in October of 2015 by the White House, with a call to action to begin training more people to become immediate responders until professional help arrives.*

 Since then, the STOP THE BLEED® program has continued to grow as we continue to witness or experience unexpected violence and injuries in our daily lives—on the highway, in the workplace, at schools, and in other public places where we should be able to gather with an expectation of safety.
 The ACS Committee on Trauma first publicly introduced bleeding control training courses for its members in October 2016, and since then thousands of other medical professionals have trained to become course instructors.
-Today, those instructors are focused on training people in all walks of life to become immediate responders through the STOP THE BLEED® course.
+Today, those instructors are focused on training people in all walks of life to become immediate responders through the ACS Stop the Bleed course.

 STOP THE BLEED® is a registered trademark of the U.S. Department of Defense, Defense Health Agency.
 All rights reserved. © DoD.